 (12; 13; 14; 15)

 Leaky Gut and Depression:

-Leaky gut is when your intestinal lining allows you to absorb proteins, toxins, and wastes that otherwise would be digested, detoxified, or carried out as waste in the body.
+A leaky gut is when your intestinal lining allows you to absorb proteins, toxins, and wastes that otherwise would be digested, detoxified, or carried out as waste in the body.

-When these proteins, toxins and wastes are absorbed into the blood, they drive immune activation and inflammation which has been linked to depression (16).
+When these proteins, toxins, and wastes are absorbed into the blood, they drive immune activation and inflammation which has been linked to depression (16).